Spilledbug79/KeithsReactEmojiProject/my-emoji-app/src/README.md

 (5) EmojiApp Components:

+1. for Logging into the Emojis App by typing in the correct username, email, and password.
-1. for Searching an Emoji by Name or CodePoint and it will display the closest emoji by your input ,
+1. for Searching an Emoji by Name and it will display the closest emoji by your input ,
 2. for Searching an Emoji for Group or Category and clicking on the 'Filter' button,
-3. for being able to look through all emojis by clicking on the 'Show All Emojis' button, and
+3. for being able to look through all emojis by clicking on the 'Emoji Card Flipper' button, and
 4. for being able to search through random emojis by clicking on the 'Generate Emoji' button.
+5. for the main Emoji App to be rendered.

 📂 File Structure (optional)
 src/
+    main.jsx
+    EmojiLogin.jsx
     ShowAll.jsx
     EmojiGroup.jsx
     EmojiSearch.jsx
     RandomSearch.jsx
+    EmojiApp.jsx
+    main.jsx
     pages/
    └── none;
-EmojiApp.jsx
-main.jsx

 🔁 Future Plans
 * Implement the ability to be able to automatically copy an emoji by clicking on it.